ahmadhabibi14/personal-web/content/contact.md

 ---

 If you have a question, talk to me about a project collaboration or just say Hi 👋, fill up the form below.
 I'll respond as soon as possible! 😃

+\
+An email will be send to my email after you fill the forms and click the submit button